-Boulder is known for its eco ethic, so there was no better spot for the state's first all-organic brewery, Asher Brewing Company.
+Boulder is known for its eco-ethic, so there was no better spot for the state's first all-organic brewery, Asher Brewing Company.
 But owner Chris Asher didn't stop there; the brewery also runs on 100% wind power.
 Cheers to that!

 One cannot subsist on beer alone.
-Luckily, Boulder has a wealth of incredible food-it was named "America's Foodiest Town" by Bon Appetit.
+Luckily, Boulder has a wealth of incredible food.
+It was named "America's Foodiest Town" by Bon Appetit.
 Nosh on delights from dozens of talented, local chefs, who creatively use Boulder County farms’ fresh bounty to craft sumptuous dishes.
 You’ll also find gourmet food trucks parked outside many a brewery.

 Get your medieval on at Redstone Meadery.
 Mead, or honey wine, is history's oldest fermented beverage.
 Raise a goblet in Redstone's Mead Hall, or grab some cans and enjoy it at home or on a picnic.

-Yoga class every Tuesday evening.
+Stretch your muscles on the mat, then work your biceps sipping a beer at Sanitas Brewing's Full Throttle Yoga class (check the website for days and times).
 In warmer months, keep the post-yoga zen vibe going on the patio, which has a truly refreshing view to complement your brew.

 Colorado's vineyards are earning major cred.
 Bookcliff Vineyards produces award-winning wines using grapes sourced 100% from Colorado's Western Slope where the state's two officially recognized American Viticultural Areas (AVAs) are located.
 Settembre Cellars also uses exclusively Colorado grapes.